Battlefront-Guardians/Battlefront-Guardians.github.io/README.md

-# This is where BFG website assets are in
+# BFG's Website
-There isn't anything important here.
+This repository contains the source code of the BFG (Battlefront Guardians) website.